Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 20th in the league.

-- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Dodgers have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 160 total home runs at a clip of 1.2 per game (to rank 14th in the league).
+- Dodgers pitchers combine to surrender 162 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Miller (8-3) takes the mound for the Dodgers in his 17th start of the season.
-He's put together a 4.00 ERA in 87 2/3 innings pitched, with 79 strikeouts.

-- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he threw six innings, allowing four earned runs while giving up seven hits.
+- The right-hander last appeared on Tuesday against the Arizona Diamondbacks, when he tossed six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.